rust-lang/rfcs/text/3698-declarative-derive-macros.md

 however, that would be inconsistent with the restriction preventing proc macros from doing the same.

+We could allow directly invoking a `macro_rules!` derive macro as a function-like macro.
+This has the potential for confusion, given the append-only nature of derive macros versus the behavior of normal function-like macros.
+It might potentially be useful for code reuse, however.

 # Prior art
 [prior-art]: #prior-art